lzhfromustc/goFuzz/README.md

 ## Dev Setup

+1. Copy gooracle
-1. Put goFuzz/gooracle under the same GOPATH of the target application
+- Go Module: Put `goFuzz/gooracle` under the same root of go module of the target application

-    After this step, gooracle is copied to $GOPATH/src/gooracle
+- Without Go Module: Put `goFuzz/gooracle` to $GOPATH/src/gooracle

 2. Use goFuzz/runtime to overwrite the original runtime

-   Note: goFuzz/runtime is based on the runtime of go-1.14.2

-   Remember to have a backup of the original runtime.
+Note: goFuzz/runtime is based on the runtime of go-1.14.2 Remember to have a backup of the original runtime.

-3. Build utilities
+2. Build utilities

 ```bash
 $ cd goFuzz